 NHA community health centers accept most insurance, including Medicaid and Medicare.
 Health care assistance on a sliding fee scale is available for those who are underinsured or uninsured.

-The Sickle Cell Project of Northwest Ohio at Neighborhood Health Association (NHA) provides:
+The Sickle Cell Project of Northwest Ohio, in partnership with St. Vincent and Promedica Health Systems at Neighborhood Health Association (NHA) provides:

 - Counseling and education